mmseng/AislingMatHelper/README.md

 Default is `Space`.

 ### AssumeFirstDeliveryOption
-This variable determines whether, when pressing the `Deliver` hotkey, the script immediately begins unloading, or whether it navigates down one menu option first and then unloads.
+This variable determines, after pressing the `Deliver` hotkey, whether the script immediately begins unloading, or whether it navigates down one menu option first and then unloads.
 `0` = unload immediately.
   - Player is required to highlight the delivery option before hitting the Deliver hotkey.
 Adds a manual keystroke in exchange for guarantee that the wrong menu option is not selected.
 `1` = navigate down first, then unload.